albertcmiller1/order_book/README.md

 * maybe using an AWS SQS would be better for holding buy and sell orders? then we could have a more distrubuted matching service aka more scalable
 * would be cool to host a small websocket (python) on the EC2 to show how much memory/cpu the server has used
 * [stock exchange design](https://www.youtube.com/watch?v=XuKs2kWH0mQ&ab_channel=System-Design)
+* load balancer for incoming requests to distributed order_book processes

 ## Todo
 * more tests
+* destructors
 * speed up update_limit_spread_new()
-* print 100 as 100.00
-* validate api request inputs
 * counts (num orders, num limits, volumes, etc)
-* aws sdk to post transaction (updated price) to dynamodb
+* aws sdk or http library for posting matches
 * remove total_volume and num_limit_nodes?
 * python program to test multiple users firing off orders

-## notes
+## Notes
-* a buyer  matches with a  seller when the incoming buy  price is greater than a sell offer
+* a buyer  matches with a seller when the incoming buy  price is higher than a sell offer
-* a seller matches with a  buyer  when the incoming sell price is less    than a buy offer
+* a seller matches with a buyer  when the incoming sell price is lower  than a buy offer
-* buy  offers will generally be under the spread, and at the beginning of the limit DLL
+* buy  offers will be higher than the spread, and at the front of the limit DLL
-* sell offers will generally be above the spread, and at the end       of the lmit DLL
+* sell offers will be lower  than the spread, and at the back  of the lmit DLL

-TODO:
+speed
-14,080 orders/sec wo logging
+* 14,080 orders/sec wo logging (average after 1M orders)

 to run tests:
 * `g++ -g -Wall -std=c++20 main.cpp order_book.cpp -o tests`
-* `valgrind --tool=memcheck --leak-check=yes ./a.out`
+* `valgrind --tool=memcheck --leak-check=yes ./tests`

-why am i still able to access garbage after i delete a pointer

 connect locally
 * `wscat -c ws://0.0.0.0:5001/ws`